Her car was stolen with her cat inside. Here’s how she got her 19-pound calico back.

 A dog was missing for weeks.
 Then it wandered into Walmart and found its owner working at the register.

 They were returning to Capitol Hill on Jan.
 7 when Carl needed to make a quick bathroom stop.
-She parked outside the gas station restroom, put her mask on, and hopped out without bringing anything else, not even a coat.
+She parked outside the gas station restroom, put her mask on and hopped out without bringing anything else, not even a coat.
 She left the car running and gave the key fob a click to lock it.
 Only, it didn’t lock.
 And in the few minutes it took to use the restroom, someone made off with the car.

-She called police and some good Samaritans helped her return to her mother’s house.
+She called the police and some good Samaritans helped her return to her mother’s house.
 She tried to piece her life back together — she got a new phone, computer, clothes.
 But what about that huge cat, who has been by her side for 11 years, ever since she found her stuck in a tree in Jersey City?

 “At first I felt completely hopeless, but my post on Facebook asking for help with finding her was being widely shared.
 By Saturday, I started posting on every lost pet and social media outlet,” she said.